 Google [Swarm Savvy: How animals avoid dumb decisions] for insight into the dynamics all social animals share… including humans.
 I’ve always been in awe by how well people manage the logistics of living in a civilization composed of millions of individuals.
 Sure, I realize how supply and demand plays a role in this.
 Still, it deeply mystifies me.

 Being less social makes me wonder about chapter 17’s, The best of all rulers is but a shadowy presence to his subjects.
 Can such a shadowy presence coexist with being a ranking member of the group?
 If not, how could serving as a ruler be possible in the first place?
 What does a shadowy presence really mean?

-It helps to think of each of us as the ostensible ruler with regard to our small-scale individual circumstances.
+It helps me to think of each of us as the ostensible ruler with regard to our own small-scale individual circumstances.
 I am the ostensible ruler over myself, my life.
 From this point of view, shadowy presence doesn’t mean much.
 How can you be a shadowy presence to yourself?

 In truth, it is biology not “me” that determines how “I” react to circumstance.
 This ‘biology’ has no identity… it is a shadowy presence.
 Arising from this bio-reality is an illusion that “I” am the ruler deciding how “my” life plays out.
 We all experience this “free” will, “free” choice illusion.
 The question is, to paraphrase Shakespeare, “To be a free willed individual or a swarm savvy member of the human swarm… that is the question”.